BitcoinDesign/Guide/guide/case-studies/cloud-backup.md

     - file: second
       alt:
       caption: Explain what is about to happen.
 Be transparent about how the private key is stored and the risks.
 Advanced options can be placed on a separate page.
-    - file: advanced-options
-      alt:
-      caption: If you offer other private key schemes make sure to explain the differences.
-Default to the one you think most of your customers will benefit the most from.
     - file: more-information
       alt:
       caption: Explain how private keys are managed if you cannot fit it all on the previous screen.
 Link to general Bitcoin information to help users get up to speed.
+    - file: balance
+      alt:
+      caption: As key creation and backup is automated, users can immediately be navigated to the home screen.
+importImages:
     - file: import-wallet
       alt:
       caption: Explain what importing a wallet means and what is required.
 Point out features or functions your wallet does not support if users may expect them.